HillaryRomero/notas/reasons_why_chatbots_fail.md

 > https://www.researchgate.net/profile/Antje-Janssen/publication/354811221_Why_do_Chatbots_fail_A_Critical_Success_Factors_Analysis/links/614dbb5a154b3227a8a62ecc/Why- do-Chatbots-fail-A-Critical-Success-Factors-Analysis.pdf
 > "We define success of chatbots from the organizational and main responsible managers’ point of view by the fact that a chatbot is functioning and available, performs > the tasks for which it is designed, and satisfies the users of a chatbot" (CFS's = Critical Success Factors for People).
 > whereas CSFs are the few essential requirements that must run perfectly to be successful with the chatbot (Rockard 1979; Bullen and Rockard 1981).
+>
-> 2. Chatbots: History, technology, and applications:
+> 2. Chatbots: History, technology, and applications: (Eleni Adamopoulou,Lefteris Moussiades)
 >  https://www.sciencedirect.com/science/article/pii/S2666827020300062
+>
 > 3. Chatbots: changing user needs and motivations: (Petter Bae Brandtzaeg, Asbjørn Følstad) https://dl.acm.org/doi/fullHtml/10.1145/3236669?casa_token=gmu4Oj9kvLUAAAAA:5PWolkbbrkGsWXoRait-EY7UwWAdHoPbzORkWsNwgh27jnu8IjOmmRj4SyM3hjU4zaZXeiTwTg0BQlU
+>
-> 4. Customer service chatbots: Anthropomorphism and adoption:
+> 4. Customer service chatbots: Anthropomorphism and adoption: (Ben Sheehan, Hyun Seung Jin, Udo Gottlieb)
 > https://www.sciencedirect.com/science/article/pii/S0148296320302484?casa_token=BL8BrKJFrXMAAAAA:R7DccQhF_1zgI-xmB0ZqgyGObWHjVsAA2eA88UvkXQmEc7SnyUaX8nm8NvEAYXivn9iQ9efl1zTA